3DStudio-Europe/Cmttrackerfinder/README.md

 Acknowledgments
 Inspired by examples and documentation from Mozilla Developer Network (MDN) and W3Schools.

-For complete system files contact tg: @AllenMcRoss
+For complete system ( 700 USD ) files contact tg: @AllenMcRoss